 People were trying to be heard.
 Most Ravelry users are usually very happy with what the website offers, and they want Ravelry to succeed.
 Ravelry implemented a Trump-ban last year and drew a line in the sand of where tolerance ends.
 They were applauded for that by those who agree that racism, sexism, ableism, and other bigotry should not be tolerated.
 For years already, Ravelry has celebrated Pride month and the platform seemed to do a good job being inclusive and progressive.
 But in this case, they were not.
 People were getting hurt and all they were asking for was for the Classic Ravelry option to become the default until the problems with the new design were solved.
 But Ravelry chose not to do that.

 Since Ravelry seemed to be deaf to the complaints, the discussions started to move to other social media.
-People started to warn each other about the potential danger of visiting Ravelry on Instagram and Facebook.
+People started to warn each other about the potential dangers of visiting Ravelry on Instagram and Facebook.
 Designers removed their links to Ravelry from their websites to prevent people from harm.
 Some designers were in a pickle: the main platform through which they made a living were now inaccessible to (some of) their customers, and maybe also to themselves.
-Others did not depend on Ravelry as much and moved to a different platforms.
+Others did not depend on Ravelry as much and moved to different platforms.

 Other media picked up on the problem.
 A mansplaining opinion piece appeared on the Psychology Today website.
 In short: according to him, this was all mass psychogenic illness (read: fake).
 In the first version of the article, “knit-steria” was mentioned as an extra insult to the mostly female Ravelry users.